 Flex Retention: The flex doesn’t last super long but you can get at least 30 days without it becoming a sock.

-Response: Like the flex you don’t want to have something too responsive because it could make you catch an edge faster.
-The Coco doesn’t have fast response so it doesn’t increase your chances of catching an edge.
+Response: Like the flex, you don’t want to have something too responsive because it could make you catch an edge faster.
+The Coco doesn’t have a fast response so it doesn’t increase your chances of catching an edge.

 Traction: Not much traction here with this single mold EVA foam boot.
 There should be some rubber in key places instead of all foam.